unixbash/CodebugLabs/README.md

-# PythonFiles
+# Codebug Labs
-Python Documentation for the Raspberry Pi used with CodeBug
+Python Documentation for the Raspberry Pi used with CodeBug.
+These tutorials assume no ptior Python knowledge.